Sheena Lawrick

 Sheena Lawrick (born June 22, 1983) is a Canadian softball infielder.
-Born in Calgary, Alberta, Lawrick was a Division I NCAA student athlete at the University of Nebraska from 2002 - 2005.
-She was a part of the Canadian National Softball team who finished fifth at the 2004 Summer Olympics and fourth at the 2008 Summer Olympics.
+Born in Calgary, Alberta, Lawrick was a Division I NCAA student athlete at the University of Nebraska–Lincoln from 2002 to 2005.
+She was a part of the Canada women's national softball team that finished fifth at the 2004 Summer Olympics and fourth at the 2008 Summer Olympics.